640 South State StreetDover, Delaware 19901

 This test looks for growth hormone (GH) antibodies in your blood.

-GH is used to manage height issues linked to a growth hormone deficiency.
+GH is used to manage height issues linked to a growth hormone deficiency (GHD).
 If your body makes GH antibodies in response to GH treatment, the treatment may not work the way it should.

-You might have this test if your doctor suspects that your GH treatment isn't working anymore.
+You might have this test if your healthcare provider suspects that your GH treatment isn't working anymore.
 The most common symptom of GH antibodies is a lack of growth even with adequate doses of GH.

 Children with GHD often fail to grow on a normal schedule.
 Signs include an abnormal weight-to-height ratio and immature facial structure, notably a large forehead and an underdeveloped nose bridge.
 A child's voice may not mature, his or her hair may not grow well, and the transition to adolescence is often delayed.